1,000+ Opportunities

 We host a training session every grant period to help applicants better understand the application and implementation process.
 Grant application tips for Farmers and Nonprofits Grant Application Tips for Schools CC Spaulding Tower Garden

-Based on current listing details, eligibility includes: Farmers and nonprofits in Durham County, North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Farmers and nonprofits in Durham County, North Carolina.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 25, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Agricultural Economic Development Grants are due August 25, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.